EPR Compliance FAQ — Common Questions Answered

 How much do EPR fees cost?

-EPR fees are calculated per kilogram of packaging sold into each state, with rates varying by material type (recyclable plastic, glass, aluminum, etc.).
-Fees range from a few cents to over $1 per kg depending on the state and material.
-Use our free EPR fee calculator to estimate your annual costs across all 7 states.
+EPR fees are calculated per pound of packaging sold into each state, with rates varying by material type (recyclable plastic, glass, aluminum, etc.).
+Fees range from a few cents to over $1 per pound depending on the state and material.
+Use our free EPR fee calculator to estimate your annual costs.

 What packaging materials does EPR cover?